 No Need for Steps, Ladders, or Stairs

 Put simply; stairs don’t work for everyone.
 Our above-ground storm shelters solve that problem.

 Plenty of Air Flow

 No need to worry about sitting in a small space and panicking about running out of air or sweating through your shirt.
-Our shelters come with plenty of airflow vents that are designed to prevent direct impact of debris from the outside.
+Our shelters come with plenty of airflow vents designed to prevent the direct impact of debris from the outside.